Section 3.3 Making a Strong Argument

 A strong argument should be debatable and challenged by other viewpoints.
 The strength of your argument actually stems from how well you address these opposing views.
 For instance, if you were to argue that “Rain is condensed moisture falling from the sky,” there would be little room for debate because you are arguing a widely accepted fact.
 However, if you were to argue that “Students tend to focus more on homework assignments when it is raining,” those who feel that rain lessens productivity by motivating students to crawl into their warm beds might disagree.

-Does it offer something new to the existing literature/is it interesting?
+Does it offer something new to the existing literature?

 One of the greatest challenges in developing your argument is making it unique and discernible from the arguments of previous studies or literature.
 Your argument should not be a mere rehashing of someone else's opinion or conclusions but should rather use these findings as evidence to support your own claim about a topic.
 It's also helpful if your argument is interesting enough to hold your attention throughout the research and writing process; otherwise, you may find yourself bored a few pages into the assignment!
 For instance, the above argument “Rain is condensed moisture falling from the sky” would be pretty boring to write about and has already been supported by numerous scientific studies.
 In contrast, the alternative argument “Students tend to focus more on homework assignments when it is raining” is interesting, takes a stance on a certain topic, and is likely less well-supported than the previous statement.
 It's your argument, so own it!